splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 Activate AlwaysOn Profiling in a gateway deployment
 ----------------------------------------------------

-If you need to set up AlwaysOn Profiling with a collector in data forwarding (gateway) mode similar to the following, follow these steps to set this up.
+If you need to set up AlwaysOn Profiling with a collector in data forwarding (gateway) mode similar to the following example gateway setup, follow the subsequent steps.

 :strong:`Example gateway deployment`